Can you bring alcohol on your cruise? The answer is likely yes, but with lots of fine print.

-We all know that one of the reasons cruises offer such great value is because the cruise line simply wants to get passengers on board.
-Once they are a “captive audience.” then the cruise lines can sell them all sorts of things — from excursions to souvenirs to alcohol.
+One of the reasons cruises offer such great value is because the cruise line wants to get passengers on board.
+Once they are a “captive audience,” then the cruise lines can sell them all sorts of things — from excursions to souvenirs to alcohol.

 But that doesn’t mean the cruise lines are only after your wallet.
 While nearly every cruise line prohibits your bringing beer or liquor aboard the ship to drink, many will let you bring some wine or champagne.